matthew-tfs/mjcb.io/content/blog/00011-openssh-client-and-openssh-server-on-windows.md

 draft: false
 ---

 One of the biggest and most welcome changes to the Windows 10 1809 update and in Windows Server 2019 was the addition of the OpenSSH Client and OpenSSH Server features.
-It is now incredibly easy to SSH into a Windows Workstation/Server using native tools that are now builtin to the operating system.
-In the past this was only possible by using complicated tools and odd workarounds in order to get an SSH-like implementation to work correctly.
+It is now incredibly easy to SSH into a Windows device using native tools that are now built-in to the operating system.
+In the past this was only possible by using complicated tools and odd workarounds to get an SSH-like implementation to work correctly.
 You can also use the SSH commands right from the Windows command line (CMD, PowerShell), without needing third-party tools or odd commands.
 This is a very nice change that Microsoft has added, since it is much easier to remotely manage a Windows through the Command Line instead of the GUI, and having the ability to use the same tools on both Windows and Linux is a big advantage.

 **Note:** I have only tested this on Windows 10 Pro for Workstations (Version 1809 Build 17763.253) and on Windows Server 2019 Standard.